-Take a few deep breaths.
+Take some deep breaths.

-However, imagine that another important client has apologized to you for having missed an appointment.
-Do you criticize or berate them?
-No, you would still treat them with respect.
-Then, together you would figure out how to schedule the next appointment at a time that is going to work better for them, to be more spacious, and less stressful to be on time for the appointment with you.
+Let’s do another thought experiment -- imagine that an important client has missed an appointment with you.
+They have sincerely apologized to you.
+Do you berate them?
+No, you would treat them with kindness.
+Then, together you would figure out how to schedule the next appointment at a time that is going to work better for them, to ensure they will definitely be able to attend.

 Don’t ask self-blaming questions.
 Instead, ask “What’s something I can do differently next time, to make it more likely that I’ll keep a self-made appointment?”